yeti-switch/doc/en/web-interface/equipment/gateways.rst

     Leave it empty to enable DNS SRV resolving of name in **Host**.

 Registered aor mode
     Used for call termination to gateways with dynamic IP addresses.
 When enabled YETI sends call to R-URI received from remote UA(in Contact header) during registration procedure.
-For incoming REGISTER request authentification YETI uses credentials specified in :ref:`Incoming auth username <incoming_auth_params>` and :ref:`Incoming auth password <incoming_auth_params>` fields.
+For incoming REGISTER request authentication YETI uses credentials specified in :ref:`Incoming auth username <incoming_auth_params>` and :ref:`Incoming auth password <incoming_auth_params>` fields.

     Supported modes:

         - **Do not use** - feature disabled.
 INVITE will be sent do static IP/DNS name defined in **Host**
         - **Use AOR as is** - INVITE R-URI will be set to Contact received during registration procedure.
-        - **Use AOR, replace userpart with dst number** - INVITE R-URI will be set to Contact, but userpart will be replaced with destination number.
+        - **Use AOR, replace userpart with dst number** - INVITE R-URI will be set to Contact, but user-part will be replaced with destination number.
 This mode is useful when remote system send maintain single registration but expect to receive call to multiple DST numbers(in R-URI).

 Resolve ruri
     Indicates necessity to rewrite R-URI domain part with resolved IP